Kilowatt hours (kWh) explained

 How much does a kWh cost?

-How many kWhs do appliances use?
+How much energy do your appliances use?

 Appliance | kWh | Time | |